Your complete guide to the Dubai dress code for both women and men, all year round.

-- A light scarf to cover up bare shoulders or your head for when you’re going to a mosque.
+- A light scarf to cover up bare shoulders in a shopping mall or your head for when you’re going to a mosque.
 Fits easily in a bag and is fairly versatile!

 - A cross-body bag, stylish backpack, or tote for exploring the city during the day (Dubai isn’t really a sporty/outdoorsy city so your daypack won’t exactly help you blend in) and a clutch or small purse for nights out.

 - A trendy hat or cap for when you’ll be outdoors during the day.

 - Sunglasses– you’ll need them year-round during the day.

 - Pack a cap or hat for sunny afternoons.